I present Weglot in detail and explain how to implement it on your sites to make them multilingual and offer a first version translated automatically.

-Weglot is recognized as the easiest way to make a site multilingual!
-Indeed, the integration methods are very simple and quick to implement.
+Weglot is recognized as the easiest way to make a multilingual site!
+Indeed, the integration methods are very simple and quick to set up.

-With Weglot, it is not necessary to handle translations of themes and themes pluginsby manipulating .mo and .po files (hopefully the editors of the latter have taken multilingualism into account).
-Nor do we need to duplicate every single piece of content on our sites to translate them.
-The database is not overloaded with Weglot, the only information to be stored on your sites are those displayed in the options page of the websiteplugin and the custom URLs.
+With Weglot, it is not necessary to handle translations of themes and plugins by manipulating .mo and .po files (hopefully the editors of the latter have taken multilingualism into account).
+We also no longer need to duplicate every piece of content on our sites to translate them.
+The database is not overloaded with Weglot, the only information to be stored on your sites are those displayed in the options page ofplugin and the custom URLs.

-- Intercept the original content: When a translated page is called, Weglot will detect it and will intercept the HTML content of the page.
+- Intercept the original content: When a translated page is called, Weglot will detect it and will intercept its HTML content.

-- Content analysis: Before being displayed, the content will be analyzed to identify the texts to be translated (as well as the URLs of the media if this option is activated).
+- Content analysis: Before being displayed, the content will be analyzed in order to identify the texts to be translated (as well as the media URLs if this option is activated).

 - Exchange with the Weglot API: This content is then sent to the Weglot API which will then return all the translations of this content.

-Either the translation is already known by the API (either because it has already been automatically translated or because it has already been manually modified) and is directly returned, or it is unknown and it is then an automatic translation will be proposed.
+Either the translation is already known by the API (either because it has already been automatically translated or because it has already been manually modified) and is directly returned, or it is unknown and an automatic translation will be proposed.

-So far I've been talking about service and not yet aboutplugin WordPress.
+So far I have talked about service and not yet aboutplugin WordPress .
 Indeed, this tool integrates with all web technologies.
 In the case of WordPress, the integration can be done with a plugin.
 But it is possible to translate all kinds of sites.
-You can read more about the different integration possibilities of Weglot here: https://weglot.com/integrations/.
+You can read more about the different integration possibilities of Weglot here: https: //weglot.com/integrations/.

 The first step is to create an account to access the translation administration and our API key.
-This API key allows you to connect Weglot with the site to be translated and made multilingual.
+This API key connects Weglot with the site to be translated and made multilingual.